Formula Student Czech Republic proudly presents

 Whether you’re here to win, to crash spectacularly, or just to laugh with your friends — get building, get racing, and let’s see who is the true Yeast Beast.

-Yeast Beast is a completely voluntary event, scheduled for one of the evenings during the competition week — because the real engineering happens after dark.
+Yeast Beast is completely voluntary and runs on one of the evenings during the competition week, because the real engineering happens after dark.

 01

-The entire powertrain, including wheels, must fit within a standardized beer crate (400 × 300 mm).
+The entire powertrain, including all wheels, must fit within a standardized beer crate (400 × 300 mm) at all times and in any position.
 Height may vary by manufacturer.

 02